Symbols, Styles and Presets

 - Define and use conditions to assign a common style to the visibility of objects or text selections.

-This chapter describes how to create, use and manage presets, styles, symbols and object references, to employ a modular and efficient workflow when creating designs and illustrations.
+This chapter describes how to create, use and manage presets, styles, symbols and object references, to create a modular and efficient workflow when creating designs and illustrations.

-- Symbols - Contains more details on how to create and work with symbols.
+- Symbols - Contains details on how to create and work with symbols.

 - Override - Contains details on how to setup and edit style and symbol overrides.

-- Linking Documents - Describes how to link an other document content into the current document, and reuse its styles, symbols and referenced objects.
+- Linking Documents - Describes how to link other documents into the current document, and reuse its styles, symbols and referenced objects.

 - Conditions - Describes how to define and use conditions on object and text.